 The Taggie is Nancy Chauhan.

-The Chop Wood Carry Water awards – created to represent all work happens behind the scenes in a project – went to Stefan Schimanski, Ali Ok, James Spurin, Priyanka Saggu, Sandeep Kanabar, and William Rizzo.
+The Chop Wood Carry Water awards – created to represent all work that happens behind the scenes in a project – went to Stefan Schimanski, Ali Ok, James Spurin, Priyanka Saggu, Sandeep Kanabar, and William Rizzo.

-This year there were also two new awards including the “Lift and Shift” awards, relating to work done for Kubernetes.
-The winners are: Tim Hockin, Aaron Crickenberger, Ben Elder, Amaud Meukam, Davanum Srinivas, Mahamed Ali, Ricky Sadowski, Hichelle Shepardson, Koray Oksay, Patryk Przekwas, Marko Mudrinic, Justin Santa Barbara, Cole Wagner, Caleb Woodbine, Hippie Hacker, and Linus Arver.
+This year, there were also two new awards, including the “Lift and Shift” awards, relating to work done for Kubernetes.
+The winners are Tim Hockin, Aaron Crickenberger, Ben Elder, Amaud Meukam, Davanum Srinivas, Mahamed Ali, Ricky Sadowski, Hichelle Shepardson, Koray Oksay, Patryk Przekwas, Marko Mudrinic, Justin Santa Barbara, Cole Wagner, Caleb Woodbine, Hippie Hacker, and Linus Arver.

 And the first-ever Lifetime Achievement Award goes to Tim Hockin!